rgbuckley/utah_nps_visitation/README.md

 # About the Author

 I am a data scientist passionate about using data to seek Truth.
-I'm also local Utahn who loves exploring our world-class national parks!
+I'm also a local Utahn who loves exploring our world-class national parks!